jithinanievarghese/product-search-relevance/README.md

 For now, we have gathered data for 5 search queries "spider man car toy", "spider man mug", "spider man jacket", "spider man hoodies" and "spiderman t shirt".
 - The total unique products for all search queries at the time of scraping was 2233.
 - We are considering this problem as a binary image classification problem.
+- We need to predict whether the product image is a relavant one or non-relevant one.
 - Our performance metrics will be f1-score and confusion matrix over accuracy since we need to know how well our model is going to identify the relevant products.

 But do we have any labeled training data 🤔?
-Yes, we have partial training data 😃💡.
+Yes, we have partial labeled training data 😃💡.

 - In the entire process of finding the relevant title using a string matching algorithm, we got around 1175 out of 2233 products as relevant ones, this is a form of weak supervision to label the data.